influxdata/docs-v2/content/flux/v0.x/data-types/basic/null.md

 **Type name**: `null`

 ## Null syntax
-Flux does not provide a usable syntax for _null_ values.
-Null types exist in [columns](/flux/v0.x/get-started/data-model/#column) of other [basic types](/flux/v0.x/data-types/basic/), but there is no syntax to represent a _null_ value.
+Null types exist in [columns](/flux/v0.x/get-started/data-model/#column) of other [basic types](/flux/v0.x/data-types/basic/), but there is no literal syntax to represent a _null_ value.

 {{% note %}}
 An empty string (`""`) **is not** a _null_ value.